USEPA/WNTR/documentation/model_io.rst

 The :class:`~wntr.network.io.read_shapefile` function creates a WaterNetworkModel from a dictionary of Shapefile directories.
+Valid base field names and additional custom field names are added to the model.
 The function can also be used to append information from Shapefiles into an existing WaterNetworkModel.

 .. doctest::